 This is an amazing building, it really stands out with its vibrant red color, and the hundreds of years old painted details are pretty cool.
 It’s been there since the 14th century.

-Going To The Three Corners Of Basel – Switzerland, Germany & France In One Day?
+3 Corners Of Basel – Switzerland, Germany & France In One Day

 The thought of being able to stand with one foot in Switzerland and the other in France is a pretty cool fantasy, but not that amazing in reality.